-When Tsebo Outsourcing Group staff were challenged to make World AIDS Day 2010 one that would raise awareness of testing, treatment and hope for those affected and infected, those from Sunward Park Hospital rose to the occasion.
+When Tsebo Solutions group staff were challenged to make World AIDS Day 2010 one that would raise awareness of testing, treatment and hope for those affected and infected, those from Sunward Park Hospital rose to the occasion.

 Not only did the staff members promote awareness, they gave encouragement to people currently living with the disease, and support to those who have lost loved ones.

-With a spend of just R176.00, Tsebo Outsourcing group staff proved that attitude and love are more important than high finance: A table was set up in the Sunward Park Hospital reception area and biscuits with the red ribbon logo in red organza bags offered a particular message or verse for recipients.
+With a spend of just R176.00, Tsebo Solutions Group staff proved that attitude and love are more important than high finance: A table was set up in the Sunward Park Hospital reception area and biscuits with the red ribbon logo in red organza bags offered a particular message or verse for recipients.

 Amid the candles glowing on the table were blank cards for people to write a message on and pin it to the cork board on the wall.
 They could also light a candle in memory of a loved one and choose and educational pamphlet in three languages.